Vitalii-Kazymyrovych/book_store/README.md

 ### Using code editor
 1. Install Mysql server.
 2. Clone the repository to your local machine.
-3. Fill .env file in book_store directory.
+3. Rename .env.sample file in book_store directory and fill it with required data.
 4. Run `mvn clean package` command in terminal.
 If command doesn't run, install maven.
 Wait for project to build.
 5. Run project.
 6. Access the Swagger UI at `http://localhost:8080/api/swagger-ui.html` for API documentation and testing.